3tinkers/TKImageView/README.md

 cropAreaBorderLineColor  | UIColor  | the color of border lines.
 cropAreaBorderLineWidth  | CGFloat  | the width of border lines.
-cropAreaCornerLineColor  | UIColor  | the line color of the corner. cropAreaCornerLineWidth  | CGFloat  | the line width of the corner. cropAreaCornerWidth  | CGFloat  | the line width of the corner. cropAreaCornerLineWidth  | CGFloat  | the width of the corner area, not the line width in corner.
+cropAreaCornerLineColor  | UIColor  | the line color of the corner. cropAreaCornerLineWidth  | CGFloat  | the width of the corner area, not the line width in corner.
-cropAreaCornerHeight  | CGFloat  | the height of the corner area.
+cropAreaCornerWidth  | CGFloat  | the line width of the corner. cropAreaCornerHeight  | CGFloat  | the height of the corner area.
 minspace  | CGFloat  | the minimum distance between the corners of one border.
 cropAreaCrossLineWidth  | CGFloat  | the width of cross lines.